Why sleeping next to your dog is the best health decision you can make

 Bottom line: Science says sleep with your dog

-Sleeping with your dog is a personal choice.
+Sleeping with your dog is a personal choice for pet parents.
 But before you decide, remember science says sleep with your dog, and there are plenty of studies that provide proof.

 If you do, you’ll both be happier and better rested.